Gustine, California: 2010

+Portuguese community

 Gustine is home to a relatively high concentration of ethnic Portuguese-Americans.
 Most can trace their ancestry back to the Azores, but the Portuguese-speaking community also welcomes many families from mainland Portugal and Brazil.
 This is shown by a large turnout in the yearly OLM (Our Lady of Miracles) Portuguese Festa when over 20,000 people from around Gustine and far away come to visit.

-Of the 1,683 households 36.2% had children under the age of 18 living with them, 56.3% were married couples living together, 11.8% had a female householder with no husband present, and 27.7% were non-families.
-24.7% of households were one person and 15.0% were one person aged 65 or older.
-The average household size was 2.79 and the average family size was 3.34.

-The age distribution was 30.2% under the age of 18, 8.2% from 18 to 24, 25.6% from 25 to 44, 20.0% from 45 to 64, and 15.9% 65 or older.
-The median age was 35 years.
-For every 100 females, there were 94.9 males.
-For every 100 females age 18 and over, there were 88.8 males.